jiashenyue/data-viz-non-coders-boot-camp/replicate-the-economist-viz-excel.md

 [jiashenyue.info](https://www.jiashenyue.info/)

 ## Bar plot example
-### Difference between the default from Excel and The Economist example
+### Difference between the default viz from Excel and The Economist example

 - Below is a bar plot showing the parts sourced from China and the U.S. from The Economist